 On days on which competitions are programmed, the aim is to cut each green before players on the time sheet are in a position to reach any particular green.

-In the event of players in a competition being ready to play a green, the staff are instructed to stand aside and allow the players to proceed.
+In the event of players in a competition being ready to play a green, the staff are instructed to proceed with their program of work and players must allow staff to complete works prior to playing.

 On other occasions, ie no competition or members playing earlier than times shown on the time sheet, the Greens Staff are instructed to proceed with their programme of work.